JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

     For information on other supported Apple targets, see [Kotlin/Native target support](native-target-support.md).

-3. Run the `linkDebugFrameworkNative` Gradle task to build the framework in the IDE or call the following console command:
+3. Run the `linkDebugFrameworkNative` Gradle task in the IDE or use the following console command in your terminal to build the framework:

    ```bash
    ./gradlew linkDebugFrameworkNative